 Videos

 Today, Congresswoman Jan Schakowsky gave the following statement before the House of Representatives passed S. 1141, the Women, Peace and Security Act.
 This bipartisan bill, which Rep. Schakowsky authored along with Rep. Kristi Noem (R-SD), Rep. Eliot Engel (D-NY), and Rep. Ed Royce (R-CA) in the House, promotes the participation of women in resolving conflicts around the world.
+It was passed by the Senate on August 3rd, 2017 and will now go to the President's desk to be signed into law.

 My Republican colleagues seem to have a fixation with caps.
 In their Trumpcare bill, they slash Medicaid and for the first time in its history, cap federal funding.
 The result: hospital closures, reimbursement and staffing cuts, reduced access and lower quality.
+Now, they want to impose another cap – a cap on the amount a patient can receive from a medical malpractice lawsuit when they've been harmed.
+I opposed their senseless and awful bill on the House floor today.

 Today, Congresswoman Jan Schakowsky spoke on the House floor in support of H.R.
 2484, the Women, Peace, and Security Act, which passed unanimously today.
 The bipartisan bill, which Rep. Schakowsky authored along with Rep. Kristi Noem (R-SD), Rep. Eliot Engel (D-NY), and Rep. Ed Royce (R-CA), promotes the participation of women in resolving conflicts around the world.